 2B,3B,LF,RF - NYM

-Jeff McNeil went 1-4 with two runs scored and two RBIs.
+Jeff McNeil went 1-for-3 with one single, one strikeout, and two RBIs.

-Jeff McNeil went 1-3 with one run scored, one RBI, and one strikeout.
+Jeff McNeil went 1-for-4 with a solo home run and a strikeout.

-Jeff McNeil is absent from Sunday's lineup against the Nationals.
+Jeff McNeil is absent from Thursday's lineup against the Braves.

 McNeil has been hitting well as of late, but manager Luis Rojas is giving him the day off to manage his left leg issue.
 He should be back in the lineup over the weekend.

 Jeff McNeil went 2-for-5 with one run scored, one home run, one double, one strikeout, and two RBIs.

 McNeil is blistering through July with a .348/.419/.500 slash line in 66 at-bats.
 He's put together a 13-game hitting streak and has his season average up to .271 from .226 at the start of the month.